 But once again, the T. rex may surprise us.
-A recent study suggests a T. rex may have been able to rotate the palm of its hand inward and upward — essentially allowing its palms to face the chest.
+Research presented to the Society of Vertebrate Paleontology suggests T. rex may have been able to rotate the palm of its hand inward and upward — essentially allowing its palms to face the chest.
 That means those arms weren't used for reaching out, but possibly hugging its prey nice and close to the chest.
 It's hardly conclusive, but when it comes to the T. rex, hypotheses tend to lean in the direction of how a body part helps it devour something.

 7. Apparently they had an 'air-conditioner' in their heads.

-We may not know if T. rexes were good at managing their anger, but according to one recent study, they were well-equipped to keep a cool head.
+We may not know if T. rexes were good at managing their anger, but according to one study published in The Anatomical Record, they were well-equipped to keep a cool head.
 The species had two large holes in the roof of its skull, called the dorsotemporal fenestra, which were long thought to hold muscles that helped with jaw movements.

 But that seemed odd to Casey Holliday, a professor of anatomy at the University of Missouri who led the study.
 "It's really weird for a muscle to come up from the jaw, make a 90-degree turn, and go along the roof of the skull," Holliday said in a statement.
 "Yet we now have a lot of compelling evidence for blood vessels in this area, based on our work with alligators and other reptiles."